Cereal germ

 The germ of a cereal grain is the part that develops into a plant;

 it is the seed embryo.
 Along with bran, germ is often a by-product of the milling that produces refined grain products.
 Cereal grains and their components, such as wheat germ oil, rice bran oil, and maize bran, may be used as a source from which vegetable oil is extracted, or used directly as a food ingredient.
 The germ is retained as an integral part of whole-grain foods.

 Non-whole grain methods of milling are intended to isolate the endosperm, which is ground into flour, with removal of both the husk (bran) and the germ.
-Removal of bran is aimed at producing a flour with a white rather than a brown color, and eliminating fiber, which reduces nutrition.
+Removal of bran produces a flour with a white rather than a brown color and eliminates fiber.
 The germ is rich in polyunsaturated fats (which have a tendency to oxidize and become rancid on storage) and so germ removal improves the storage qualities of flour.